‘Journalist’ Meer Faizal alleges that Hindus started violence during Ram Navami, but his videos expose his lies

 2. Provocative songs in Bihar’s Lakhisarai

-Meer Faizal posted a one-minute video on the matter and alleged that the Bajrang Dal workers flashed swords and conducted the Ram Navami procession by playing provocative songs.
-According to Faizal, it was announced on the loudspeaker in the middle of the song – “Jinko Pakistan pasand hai, woh Pakistan chale jaiye.
+Meer Faisal posted a one-minute video on the matter and alleged that the Bajrang Dal workers flashed swords and conducted the Ram Navami procession by playing provocative songs.
+According to Faisal, it was announced on the loudspeaker in the middle of the song – “Jinko Pakistan pasand hai, woh Pakistan chale jaiye.
 We will not stop them, will give free tickets.”

 In Lakhisarai, Bihar, Bajrang members brandished swords and played provocative songs during Shoba Yatra.— Meer Faisal (@meerfaisal01) March 30, 2023